 Last fall the Thomas fire devastated Ventura County including the home of Jo O’Connell and Brian Cox, owners of Australian Native Plants nursery in Casitas Springs, California.
-Jo and Brian are long time PHS members and loyal advertisers in our magazine.
+Jo and Brian are long time Pacific Horticulture members.

 We heard from Jo in a recent email,